• Skip to primary navigation

 • ½ cup uncooked quinoa (rinsed and drained)

-• 2 cups walnuts (unsalted)
+• 2 cups raw walnuts (unsalted)

 • 1 tsp smoked paprika